 Burgess now steers a business spread over three enviable campuses, which remains ahead of the curve, not just in the county but beyond.

-It was Gloucestershire College that was the first to commit attention to Gloucester Docks (then, near derelict), invest heavily in a stunning campus in Cinderford, and facilities including a cyber suite and degree-level courses in the cybersecurity field, cultivating strong links to the powerful threads that lead out of GCHQ into the cyber sector.
-Most recently, it has unveiled the contractor for its new multi-million-pound construction centre.
+It was Gloucestershire College that was the first to commit attention to Gloucester Docks (then, near derelict), invest heavily in a stunning campus in Cinderford, and facilities including a cyber suite and degree-level courses in the cyber security field, cultivating strong links to the powerful threads that lead out of GCHQ into the cyber sector.
+Most recently, it has unveiled its new £5m construction training centre located in Cheltenham's Golden Valley.

 Nimesh Patel

-Nimesh Patel is taking the reins as group chief executive at global firm, Spirax Sarco Engineering, on Tuesday 16 January 2024, replacing Nicholas Anderson as he retires after 10 successful years in the role.
+Nimesh Patel took the reigns as group chief executive at global firm, Spirax Sarco Engineering, in January 2024, replacing Nicholas Anderson, who retired after 10 successful years in the role.

 Spirax Sarco, which is headquartered in Cheltenham, is a leader in steam systems and electric thermal solutions in both commercial and industrial industries.
-Its last set of published accounts, for 2022, shows a turnover of an exceptionally influential £1.61 billion.
+Its last set of published accounts, for 2023, shows a turnover for Spirax-Sarco Limited at an exceptionally influential £132.2 million.

-Patel will oversee the daily undertakings of the group that acts as an umbrella firm for three world-leading businesses and multiple brands, including Spirax Sarco, Gestra and Watson-Marlow.
-Patel brings rich experience at the heart of the organisation from his three-years as chief financial officer and membership of the board.
+Patel oversees the daily undertakings of the group that acts as an umbrella firm for three world-leading businesses and multiple brands, including Spirax Sarco, Gestra and Watson-Marlow.

 Professor Andy Collop

-More than a year on, Professor Andy Collop is continuing to make his mark at one of the county’s key anchor institutions, delivering innovations to ensure Hartpury’s profile and reputation continues to soar.
-There are further additions and upgrades planned for its world class facilities alongside delivering courses that are as wide ranging as postgraduate degrees to A-Levels and BTECs, in animal, agriculture, sports, business, equine, biological science and veterinary nursing.
+More than two years on, Andy is continuing to make his mark at one of the county’s key anchor institutions ensuring Hartpury’s profile and reputation continues to soar.
+There is further investment in world-class facilities alongside delivering specialist courses ranging from postgraduate degrees to A-Levels and BTECs, in animal, agriculture, sports, business, equine, biological science and veterinary nursing.
+The icing on the cake this year was Hartpury College securing another Ofsted ‘outstanding’ grade, complementing the university’s Teaching Excellence Framework (TEF) Triple Gold award last year.

-It is also home to the outstanding Gloucester-Hartpury RFC — a collaborative venture with Gloucester Rugby, which won its first Allianz Premiere 15s tournament in 2023.
+With nine outstanding sports academies, Hartpury’s sporting prowess is renowned and is also home to the outstanding Gloucester-Hartpury women’s RFC, a collaborative venture with Gloucester Rugby, which won its second Allianz Premiere 15s tournament in 2024.

 Mark Goucher